DoubleLine's Gundlach sees risk for U.S. credit when dollar weakens

-NEW YORK (Reuters) - Jeffrey Gundlach, chief executive of DoubleLine Capital said in a webcast on Tuesday that the U.S. dollar’s next big move will be lower, which could lead to a significant fall in U.S. bond prices and a slew of downgrades.
+NEW YORK (Reuters) - The U.S. dollar’s next big move will be lower, which could lead to a significant fall in U.S. bond prices and a slew of downgrades, Jeffrey Gundlach, chief executive of DoubleLine Capital said on Tuesday.

-The fund manager only sees a 35% chance of a U.S. recession in 2020, but believes that when a downturn does comes, the weaker dollar will drive foreign investors out U.S. corporate debt.
+Gundlach, who oversees around $147 billion of assets under management, said in an investor webcast that he only sees a 35% chance of a U.S. recession in 2020, but believes that when a downturn does hit, the weaker dollar will drive foreign investors out of U.S. corporate debt.

 Low yields globally have pushed investors into riskier assets and led to the ballooning of BBB-rated credit, the lowest possible investment-grade rating.
 The decline in quality of U.S. credit poses the biggest risk to bond investors today, said Gundlach.